Physicslibrary/ARKit-Stereoscope-Armstrong-A7L/README.md

 # ARKit-Stereoscope-Armstrong-A7L (under construction)
-Explore Neil Armstrong's A7-L spacesuit from Smithsonian Institution with a 6DOF tracking stereoscope
+Explore Neil Armstrong's A7-L spacesuit from the Smithsonian Institution with a 6DOF tracking stereoscope

 <img src="0.jpg" width="640">